elasfaromar/OOP1/README.md

 ## Project Description

 This project was originally intended to test and show the skills I had at the time.
-The tool is meant to be used by store managers and associates so they can keep track of their stores, employees, managers, and more.
-This was inspired by my work, which ran on a similar system.
+The tool is to be used by store managers to keep track of their stores, employees, and managers.
+My inspiration for this project was my work; they had a very similar system.

+This tool starts with the owner creating a profile (in future updates, this data will be stored in the cloud to be reused).
+After filling out their information, they would start creating profiles for their stores.
+Each store would have its employees and managers; each manager would have their salary and managing section; and each employee would have their wages and their position.
+The owner can fill in employee and manager information by importing text files or manually entering them.
+Once an owner's file is complete, he can export a list of all his stores in a .txt file.

 ## Technologies Used